 The Butler Society is not a professional organisation on any level.
 Run on a shoestring by volunteers, the society aims to connect, preserve and unite membership of the Butlers Society.
 We help individuals with their research by facilitating networking between members and maintaining a clearing system for information.
 We organise and support organisation of meetings of the membership.
 We welcome support, ideas and new initiatives from existing and recent members alike.
 As with any organisation or activity of this type, one tends to get out as much as one puts in.

-The society's committee meets quarterly in Kilkenny Castle (or via phone) and members of the current committee are listed below with the areas of focus.
+The society's committee meets quarterly in Kilkenny Castle (or via phone or Zoom) and members of the current committee are listed below with the areas of focus.
 We are highly responsive and eager to engage, but do keep in mind that we participate on a volunteer basis.

 Suzanna is a granddaughter of the Butler Society's co-founder, Hubert Butler.
 She stepped into the breach following the sad death of her cousin, James Butler, the former chairman.